raferdev/payment_processor/README.md

 docker-compose up
 ```

-_The attached console will show "Hello i'm running on port = (PORT)" and after some mongodb logs._
+_The attached console will show "SERVER UP: ON PORT ${PORT}"._

 ---

 ## 🎈 Usage <a name="3.2"></a>

-ow you will need one tool to make requests and interact whith your API.
+Now you will need one tool to make requests and interact whith your API.
 Some famous API Clients are <a href="https://insomnia.rest/download">Insomnia</a>, <a href="https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client">Thunder CLient</a> to VSCode users, <a href="https://www.postman.com/">Postman</a> and many others, like browsers plugins.
 If you dont use to complex jobs any of these will help you.

 - **GUIDE** :